1993–94 United States Senate hearings on video games: Congressional concern

-The violence in video games became a concern after Mortal Kombat's home console release in September 1992.
+The violence in video games became a concern after Mortal Kombat's home console release in September 13, 1993.
 One of Senator Joe Lieberman's former chief of staff, Bill Andresen, had been asked by his son to purchase the Sega version of Mortal Kombat for him.
 Andresen was appalled by the amount of violence in the game, and approached Lieberman on the matter.
 Lieberman was also shocked by the content of the game and began gathering more information.
 Lieberman had stated he had heard about Night Trap, evaluated the game himself, and also recognized its content as problematic.

 By December 1, 1993, Lieberman held a press conference alongside other children's advocates including Bob Keeshan, the actor of "Captain Kangaroo".
 Lieberman stated his intention to open a congressional hearing the following week to address the issue of violent video games and the lack of content ratings, and his plans to introduce a ratings body through legislation to regulate the video game industry.
 During the conference, he showed footage from Mortal Kombat, Night Trap, and other games.
 Lieberman's research concluded that the average video game player at the time was between seven and twelve years old, and that video game publishers were marketing violence to children.
 Lieberman commented on the sales of Mortal Kombat to date, having sold 3 million copies by that point and was estimated to bring in over US$100 million by the end of the year, demonstrating the greed of the industry to use violence to cater to children.
 Of Night Trap, Lieberman said "I looked at that game, too, and there was a classic.
 It ends with this attack scene on this woman in lingerie, in her bathroom.
 I know that the creator of the game said it was all meant to be a satire of Dracula; but nonetheless, I thought it sent out the wrong message."
 Lieberman stated "Few parents would buy these games for their kids if they knew what was in them" and "We're talking about video games that glorify violence and teach children to enjoy inflicting the most gruesome forms of cruelty imaginable."
 Lieberman subsequently stated that while he'd "like to ban all the violent video games", he knew this would conflict with the First Amendment, and instead wanted to seek a solution involving a content ratings system, which he felt would not impede First Amendment rights.

 Hearings

 First hearing

 The first hearing was held on December 9, 1993, in front of the combined Governmental Affairs and Judiciary Senate committees.
-At the time, Senate was on recess, so the only senators present were Lieberman, Kohl and Byron Dorgan.
+At the time, the Senate was in recess, so the only senators present were Lieberman, Kohl and Byron Dorgan.

 Hours before the hearing, representatives of the video game industry announced that they have agreed to endorse and develop an industry-standard video game content ratings system, as an attempt to defuse the bad publicity of the hearings.
 This announcement was referred to several times throughout the first hearing.

 Speaking witnesses to the panel included: